tsatria03/CookyCraze/docks/readme.txt

 Rank ups and achievement unlocks are checked and can fire while you are playing any of the minigames mentioned above.

 Baking slots manager.
 Unlocked at rank 60.
+Advanced.
+Requires understanding the entire baking system deeply enough to configure and automate it effectively.
 Manage and configure your baking slots to balance automated and manual cookie production.

 There are two types of slots.